DevAbdullah-dot/freecodecamp/README.md

   - Project 4: JavaScript Calculator
   - Project 5: Pomodoro Clock

-... (continue with other sections if applicable)

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- [Other technologies you've used]

 ## Getting Started